 Surfer Girl style

 There’s something about living in a beach town and the effortless chic of surfer girl style that’s hard to put your finger on.
 It’s more than the bare feet you’ll see at coffee shops.
 The floaty dresses or sun-kissed blonde surfer hair that spills from wide-brimmed sun hats.
-Surfer girl style is carefree, un-apologetic but also meticulously styled.
-It is definitely a look you can craft.
+That surfer girl style is carefree, un-apologetic but also meticulously styled.
+The surfer girl look is definitely something you can craft.

-We looked at the consistent items that sit in the surfer girl wardrobe as well as across the lookbooks of the main surf brands that sell you that beach-inspired dream.
+We looked at the consistent items that are central to that surfer girl look as well as across the lookbooks of the main surf brands that sell you that beach-inspired dream.
 Surfer girl style is easy to re-create anywhere.
-All you need is a few staple items, a tan and sun-kissed hair (have a look at this SunBum lightening spray).
+All you need is a few staple items, a tan and sun-kissed hair.

-Here are our top 10 staple fashion items of surfer girl style:
+Here are our top 12 essential items of surfer girl style:

 There is no doubt about it.
 The go-to brand that all the girls wear is Spell & The Gypsy out of Byron Bay Australia.
 No one does a floaty white dress like these guys.
 Thank me later.
 You’re welcome!